Higher education in Switzerland

 Working in higher education in Switzerland

 Depending on whether the institution is within a German or French speaking canton, there can be different titles to positions within the hierarchical order.
-The lowest rung on the career ladder is generally the research assistant or reader, which in German would be Hilfassistent/in or in French 尘补卯迟谤别-补蝉蝉颈蝉迟补苍迟.
+The lowest rung on the career ladder is generally the research assistant or reader, which in German would be Hilfswissenschaftler:in or in French 尘补卯迟谤别-补蝉蝉颈蝉迟补苍迟.

 In French-speaking cantons, a PhD is required for all positions above 尘补卯迟谤别-补蝉蝉颈蝉迟补苍迟.
 In German-speaking cantons, it is common for PhD candidates to work as research assistants or lecturer.